ngrok/ngrok-operator/README.md

 ### Helm

-> **Note** We recommend using the Helm chart to install the controller for a better experience through changes.
+> **Note** We recommend using the Helm chart to install the controller for a better experience for upgrades.

 Add the ngrok Ingress Controller Helm chart: